aaquilnasim/Restaurantly-App/Readme.txt

-This is Md Aaquil Nasim of Nalanda batch 2.1 form Johnosn Controls Inc.
 I have used Java and spring framework for the backend part of Restaurant application and used Angular in frontend.
 Added features: